Frequently Asked Questions About Fruit Flies

 Fastidious house-keeping makes a considerable difference to the success of any pest management or fly extermination programme.

 Are Fruit Flies Dangerous?

-Proactive fly control measures such as discreet electronic fly killing devices, along with fruit fly traps provide economical control.
-They require little ongoing cost to maintain and are essential to reassure customers, and demonstrate due diligence to enforcement authorities.
+These passive control measures require negligible ongoing cost to maintain and are essential to reassure customers, and demonstrate due diligence to enforcement authorities.